mattjaikaran/react-admin-starter/README.md

 # React Admin Starter

 This project was built with react-admin.
+Implemented user permissions boilerplate.

 ## Available Scripts